johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md

 ## Build validations and required reviewers

 Build validations in Azure DevOps are a way to ensure that code meets certain criteria before it is merged into the main branch.
 They are, crucially, Azure DevOps pipelines that run when a pull request is created or updated.
-They are typically used to ensure that the code builds successfully, runs tests, lints etc. Build validations are set up in the branch policies for a repository.
+They are typically used to ensure that the code builds successfully, tests pass, linting succeeds etc. Build validations are set up in the branch policies for a repository.
 It's pretty typical for a repository to have a build validations.

 The crucial thing to note is that, typically, **build validations must pass before a pull request can be completed**.
 That's how they provide their value; as a control to prevent potentially breaking things.
 What we're going to do, is use this to our advantage.
 We'll include a new stage in our build validation pipeline that, each time it runs, does one of the following: